Wrongful conviction of David Camm: Third theory of the crime

 Boney gave a number of conflicting confessions before he finally settled on one in which he was lured to the Camm residence under the guise of selling a gun to David Camm.
-He admitted to placing the shoes on the vehicle, but claims he did it only coincidentally and not related to his foot fetish.
-Boney claims that on September 28 he arrived at 7:00 p.m. to meet Camm at the Camm residence to sell him a weapon—a meeting they arranged through chance meetings and without the use of a telephone.
-He hands Camm the weapon wrapped in his gray sweatshirt that was later found at the crime scene.
-Within seconds, Kim arrives home in her Bronco, Camm follows the Bronco into the garage and Boney hears three shots fired.
+He admitted to placing the shoes on the vehicle, but claimed he did it only coincidentally and not related to his foot fetish.
+Boney claimed that on September 28 he arrived at 7:00 p.m. to meet Camm at the Camm residence to sell him a weapon—a meeting they arranged through chance meetings and without the use of a telephone.
+He handed Camm the weapon wrapped in his gray sweatshirt that was later found at the crime scene.
+Within seconds, Kim arrived home in her Bronco, Camm followed the Bronco into the garage and Boney heard three shots fired.
 Boney alleges that Camm then attempted to shoot him and stated "you did this".
 He claims that the gun either jammed or ran out of bullets.
 With Camm holding a now non-functioning weapon, Boney ran after Camm, chasing him back into the garage.
 Camm entered the house while Boney tripped and fell over Kim's shoes, which were off of her feet and on the garage floor.
 Boney stated that he picked up the shoes and placed them atop the Bronco.
 He then leaned against the vehicle to look at Brad and Jill, who were inside the vehicle, deceased.
-He explains that this is why his hand print was found on the vehicle.
+He explained that this was why his hand print was found on the vehicle.

-(note: based on testimony from other prosecution witnesses, Kim, Brad, and Jill were still alive and at the pool until 7:15pm.
-The timeline given by Boney of a shooting shortly after 7pm also conflicts with the prosecution's timeline, which aligns with the medical examiner's estimation of an 8pm time of death.)

-Aside from Boney's story, no additional evidence has been recovered to connect Camm and Boney.
+Based on testimony from other prosecution witnesses, Kim, Brad, and Jill were still alive and at the pool until 7:15 p.m.
+The timeline given by Boney of a shooting shortly after 7 p.m. also conflicts with the prosecution's timeline, which aligns with the medical examiner's estimation of an 8pm time of death.
+Aside from Boney's story, no additional evidence was ever found connecting Camm and Boney.

 Mala Singh Mattingly

 After Mattingly's DNA was identified, she was interviewed regarding her knowledge of the crime.
 She told police that Boney returned home after midnight on the night of the murders.
 "He was breathing really hard -- excited somewhat," Mattingly said.
 She said that he showed her a gun, had a bloody scraped knee and was sweating profusely.
-The next morning, she says, Boney asked her and his mother to watch news coverage regarding the murders.
+The next morning, she said, Boney asked her and his mother to watch news coverage regarding the murders.
 She testified that she left the room to shower while he and his mother began arguing.
-Her blood was found mixed with Brad and Kim Camm's blood on the sweatshirt at the crime scene.
+Mattingly's blood was found mixed with Brad and Kim Camm's blood on the sweatshirt at the crime scene.